surniaulula/wpsso-rrssb/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Minor update for the `.wpsso-rrssb-content` default CSS.
+	* Update for the `.wpsso-rrssb-content` default CSS.
 * **Bugfixes**
 	* None.
 * **Developer Notes**